kategable/nx/docs/blog/2022-10-12-lerna-reborn-whats-new-in-v6.md

 ## PNPM support for Lerna

-In the past, Lerna didn’t properly support PNPM.
+In the past, Lerna didn't properly support PNPM.
 We fixed this in v6.
 Now whenever you use Lerna in combination with PNPM, we make sure to detect packages based on the `pnpm-workspace.yaml`, to enforce `useWorkspaces: true` , we update the `pnpm-lock.yaml`
 accordingly when using `lerna version` and we also added proper support for the `workspace:` protocol that PNPM uses.

 You can now finally use one of the fastest package managers in combination with a new fast Lerna experience.
 Also, make sure to check [out our docs for all the details](https://lerna.js.org/docs/recipes/using-pnpm-with-lerna).

 ## Dynamic terminal output

 When running tasks in parallel across a large number of projects, it can become quite difficult to follow along in the terminal with what got built and where tasks failed.
-That’s why the new Lerna version comes with a dynamic terminal output that only shows what is most relevant at a given moment.
+That's why the new Lerna version comes with a dynamic terminal output that only shows what is most relevant at a given moment.

 ![](/blog/images/2022-10-12/8hPYG2wuAMk5hri0.avif)